-- Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
-The City uses enterprise funds to account for the operations of the San Francisco International Airport (Airport), Port of San Francisco (Port), Water Department (Water), Hetch Hetchy Water and Power (Hetch Hetchy), Municipal Transportation Agency, Laguna Honda Hospital, General Hospital Medical Center, and Clean Water Program (Clean Water), all of which are considered to be major funds of the City. - Internal Service funds are used to report activities that provide supplies and services for certain city programs and activities.
-The City uses internal service funds to account for its fleet of vehicles, management information services, printing and mail services, and for lease-purchases of equipment by the San Francisco Finance Corporation.
-Because these services predominantly benefit governmental rather than business-type functions, they have been included within governmental extilities in the government-wide financial statements.
-The internal service funds are combined into a single, aggregated presentation in the proprietary fund financial statements.
-Individual fund data for the internal service funds is provided in the form of combining statements elsewhere in this
+Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
+The City uses enterprise funds to account for the operations of the San Francisco International Airport (Airport (Airport San Francisco (Port), Water Department (Water), Hetch Hetchy, Municipal Transportation Agency, Laguna Honda Hospital, General Hospital Medical Centra, and Clean Water Program (Clean Water), all of which are considered to be major funds of the City.

+Internal Service funds are used to report activities that provide supplies and services for certain city programs and activities.
+The City uses internal service funds to account for its filter of vehicles, management information services, printing and mail services, and for lastee-purchases of equipment by the San Frandsco Finance Corporation.
+Because tases perconniantly benefit governmental artist than business-type functions, they have been included within governmental activities in the government-wide financial service funds are combined into a single, agregated presentation in the proprietary fund financial statements.
+Individual fund data for the internal service funds is provided in the form of combining statements elsewhere in this report.

 Fiduciary funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the City.
 The City employees' pension and health plans, the external portion of the Treasurer's Office investment pool, and the agency funds are reported under the fiduciary funds.
-Since the resources of these funds are not available to support the Citys own programs, they are not reflected in the government-wide financial statements.
+Since the resources of these funds are not available to support the City's own programs, they are not reflected in the government-wide financial statements.
 The accounting used for fiduciary funds is much like that used for proprietary funds.